-Maclay State Gardens is a 5.5 mile moderately trafficked loop trail located near Tallahassee, FL that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible year-round.
+Maclay State Gardens is a 5.1 mile moderately trafficked loop trail located near Tallahassee, FL that features a lake and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Macclay is a very pleasant in town escape from the hustle and bustle of Tallahassee traffic.
 The trails are well-marked for bi-peds and cycles.
 If you are early or late you may even cross paths with deer or turkey.
 Dogs are welcome, please bring your own baggie.
 Lake or Ravine trail are great.

 Maps and guides along the way, restrooms with rest area, picnic area. perfect

 Lovely!
 I have done it twice—once I saw an alligator eat a duck and the other one I saw two deers because it was late.